 Currently, my work centers around estimating the stochastic gradient variance, a measure for how "noisy" stochastic gradients are.
 I believe that using this quantity to make optimizers aware of the stochasticity of their evaluations can help improve various aspects of stochastic optimization algorithms.
 For example, gradient variance estimates can be used to adaptively choose "good" batch sizes when performing stochastic gradient descent [ ].
-We have also used it to manipulate the search direction itself, resulting in novel stochastic optimization algorithms [ ].
+Element-wise variance estimates can also be used to manipulate the search direction itself by "damping" coordinate directions with low signal-to-noise ratio [ ].

 Prior to joining the Max Planck Institute as a Ph.D. student, I studied Mathematics (B.Sc.) and Scientific Computing (M.Sc.) at Heidelberg University and spent some time as a visiting student at Tsinghua University in Beijing.